 The department head or an authorized designee must confirm that the trip was for county business by initialing and coding the reimbursement request.
 The department head/authorized designee/or management may determine maximum mileage amount to be reimbursed for any trip by use of a map service such as map quest and may determine that the shortest route available from the service used is the maximum mileage payable for the trip.
-No matter how the mileage is confirmed, the miles reported must be reasonable and when confirming a mileage request through a map service the mileage approved can be no more than 5% different than the shortest route obtained through the map service used.
-If any trip requires more than a 5% difference in the shortest route through an available map service, it is required that the department head approve the request and document in writing on the request the reason the mileage approved is more than 5% above the shortest route available per the map service used.
+No matter how the mileage is confirmed, the miles reported must be reasonable and when confirming a mileage request through a map service the mileage approved can be no more than 5% different than the shortest route obtained through an available map service, it is required that the department head approve the request and document in writing on the request the reason the mileage approved is more than 5% above the shortest route available per the map service used.